mryab/efficient-dl-systems/week05_data_parallel/homework/README.md

 You need to compare the implementations by training with **at least two** processes.
 * In addition, test the SyncBN layer itself by comparing the results with standard **BatchNorm1d** and changing the number of workers (use at least 1 and 4), the size of activations (128, 256, 512, 1024), and the batch size (32, 64).
-Compare the results of forward/backward passes with the FP32 inputs from a standard Gaussian distribution and the loss function that simply sums the outputs over first N/2 samples (N is the total batch size): a working implementation should have reasonably high `rtol` and `atol` (at least 1e-3).
+Compare the results of forward/backward passes with the FP32 inputs from the standard Gaussian distribution and the loss function that simply sums the outputs over first N/2 samples (N is the total batch size): a working implementation should have reasonably high `rtol` and `atol` (at least 1e-3).
 * Finally, measure the GPU time (2+ workers) and the memory footprint of standard **SyncBatchNorm**